 A positive case with respect to a rule is a case belonging to the class identified by the conclusion of the rule.
 A negative case with respect to a rule is any case that does not belong to the class identified by the conclusion of the rule.
-To guarantee termination of the algorithm it is necessary to terminate the repeat loop when the best rule covers less positive than negative cases.
-Otherwise the addition of a rule can increase the number of misclassified cases, necessitating the development of further rules to allow for those cases.
+It is necessary to terminate the repeat loop when the best rule covers less positive than negative cases in order to guarantee termination of the algorithm.
+Otherwise the addition of a rule can increase the number of misclassified cases, which will lead to the need to develop further rules to allow for those cases.
 Such a process can continue in an infinite loop.